Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 By working with a Paragard lawyer, you can hold the manufacturers accountable and protect your future well-being, especially if your injuries prevent you from resuming normal activities.

-One of the biggest benefits of hiring a Paragard lawyer is the peace of mind that comes from knowing a professional is handling the legal side.
+One of the biggest benefits of hiring an experienced Paragard lawyer is the peace of mind that comes from knowing a professional is handling the legal side.
 This allows you to concentrate on healing and reclaiming your life after Paragard IUD breakage or other severe complications.

-If you’ve suffered harm from a Paragard IUD or another defective medical device, Rosenfeld Injury Lawyers can help you every step of the way.
+If you’ve suffered complications and harm from a Paragard IUD device or another defective medical device, Rosenfeld Injury Lawyers can help you every step of the way.
 Here’s what we can do:

 At Rosenfeld Injury Lawyers, we work on a contingency fee basis.
 This means we do not charge anything upfront for our legal services.
 Instead, we receive a set percentage of the settlement or award we help you secure.
 In the event we are not able to win your case, you don’t have to pay anything for the services of our Paragard lawyers.